thi-ng/structgen/README.md

       (into {}))
     ; {:faces {:size 64000, :cname "Face"}, :transform {:size 64, :cname "float"}, :id {:size 4, :cname "int"}}

-Last but not least, we can also define new structs directly in Clojure (no need for C source) using simple type specs
+Last but not least, we can also define new structs directly in Clojure (no need for C source) using simple type specs:

     :::clojure
     (register! :ColFace (make-struct 'ColFace [:verts :float3 3] [:color :uint])) ; or
     (register! [[:ColFace [:verts :float3 3] [:color :uint]]])

-If we then later need to use this struct from C, we can generate the necessary header files like this:
+If we then later need to use this struct from C, we can generate the necessary header file like this:

     :::clojure
     (spit "mesh.h" (gen-source (lookup :Mesh)))